Azure/bicep-registry-modules/avm/res/desktop-virtualization/scaling-plan/README.md

 ### Parameter: `diagnosticSettings.logCategoriesAndGroups.categoryGroup`

 Name of a Diagnostic Log category group for a resource type this setting is applied to.
-Set to 'AllLogs' to collect all logs.
+Set to `AllLogs` to collect all logs.

 - Required: No
 - Type: string

+### Parameter: `diagnosticSettings.logCategoriesAndGroups.enabled`

+Enable or disable the category explicitly.
+Default is `true`.

+- Required: No
+- Type: bool

 ### Parameter: `diagnosticSettings.marketplacePartnerResourceId`